World War Virus: Sow the Seeds of Your Victory Garden and Rise Up

 Widely grown produce included beans, beets, cabbage, carrots, kale, kohlrabi, lettuce, peas, tomatoes, turnips, squash, and Swiss chard.
 Officials recommended that farmers record how many seeds germinated from a single pack and any diseases that had infected their crops.
 Actually, people who lived in the city were discouraged from gardening at all, as the government feared the seeds would be wasted in poor soil and lack of sunlight.

 Now, we are free to grow outside and in.
 Since returning to the city of Bethlehem, I no longer have a backyard.
 I had to get creative.
-I grow seedlings, herbs, and lettuces in my window, harvest raspberries at my coworking office, and cultivate vegetables and pollinator loving flowers at a community garden.
+I grow seedlings, herbs, and lettuces in my window, harvest raspberries at a coworking office, and cultivate food and flowers beloved by pollinators at two other gardens in Pennsylvania.
 Urban gardens have just as much promise as wide-open spaces in the country.

 What can we learn from the victory gardens of World Wars I & II to defend our country now?
 First, let’s look at the differences.
-We are fighting a new kind of war, against the coronavirus (and of more concern to me and many, against our freedom).
+We are fighting a new kind of war, against the coronavirus (and of more concern to me and many, for our freedom).
 Our enemy is not quite human.
-For once, the world shares a common enemy … and a common goal (upon reflection, the world is divided on whether to assert top-down restrictions or advocate for individual liberties).
+For once, the world shares a common enemy … and a common goal.
+(Upon reflection, the world is divided on whether to assert top-down restrictions or advocate for individual liberties.
+If only there could be real unity rising to cocreate a more free, beautiful world, but I digress.)

 Like the generations that gardened before us, we need to sustain ourselves.
-The food supply might not dwindle, but for the sake of our free wellness, growing food can provide the physical and emotional support that we need so deeply.
-(Pandemic) Victory Gardens will boost morale and immune systems.
+The food supply may dwindle.
+For the sake of our free wellness, growing food can provide the physical and emotional support that we need so deeply.
+Victory Gardens will boost morale and immune systems.
 While we seek new routines, it will gift each of us a sense of purpose.

 Also, gardeners live longer.
-We are at war with a virus that could shorten many lives (and weaken well-being and freedom).
-Fresh food is the only “vaccine” we can grow from the comfort of our homes.
+We have been at war with a pandemic that has weakened well-being and freedom once taken for granted.
+Fresh food is a divine remedy we can grow from the comfort of our homes.
 While we might not have manuals delivered to doorsteps with a clear answer, you can sow the seeds of your victory garden.
-Together, let’s dig deep and solve problems ourselves.
+Together, let’s dig deep and solve problems independent of old systems that fail to uplift the human spirit.

-We are not alone.
-The joy of gardening stems from an inner strength I believe we can find in times of strife.
-I hope we’ll be sharing food with our neighbors as we transition from social distance to social space and finally, the new normal we hope to find in the coming warmer months.
+The joy of gardening stems from an inner strength I believe we can find during the bitter culture war at hand.
+I hope we’ll be sharing food with our neighbors as we transition from social distance to social space.
 (Since writing this in Spring 2020, I’ve changed my mind to share food and fellowship without pandemic-related restrictions.)

 Every victory garden starts with a seed.
 Starting your first garden is a challenge that I hope you are willing to face.
 It is worth the effort.
 It saves money.
 It saves time.
 It saves your sanity.
 A victory garden is grown in small victories.
 The first victory is to plant a seed with purpose.
 Escape to the garden.
 Create your happy place.
 Rise up, seedlings.
 Your health is in your hands.

 Ready to start?
+Food is freedom.
 You are free to grow outside.
 Without advice from someone who has done it before, you could be left with leggy seedlings and a disorganized garden.
 Here’s how I can help: